CamilaDeAlm/CamilaDeAlm/README.md

 - **Data Visualization** : I use Python libraries to create engaging and informative visualizations.
 I develop interactive dashboards in Power BI for effective data communication across various departments in the company.

-- **Strategic Reporting** : I develop custom reports for various departments, including Sales, Marketing, Finance, Communications, and Fundraising.
+- **Strategic Reporting** : I develop custom reports for various departments, including Sales, Marketing, Finance, and Communications.
 I present data insights to support informed decision-making throughout the organization.

 - **Salesforce CRM Implementation** : I participated in the implementation of the Salesforce CRM and trained all users in the company.